Travis Kelce Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 - Kelce has been the target of 20.7% (89 total) of his team's 429 passing attempts this season.

-- Kelce has seen the ball thrown his way seven times in the red zone this season, 12.1% of his team's 58 red zone pass attempts.
+- With seven targets in the red zone this season, Kelce has been on the receiving end of 12.1% of his team's 58 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Cowboys.